santgeek/santgeek/README.md

 <p align="left">As a developer, I focus on creating products that align with the specific needs of each client.
 I always strive for efficiency and effectiveness in communication, ensuring that every project is not only viable but also sustainable in the long run.
 I enjoy working in teams and sharing knowledge, as I believe collaboration is key to achieving great results.
 I am eager to learn new technologies and enhance my skills to continue contributing to innovation in the development world.</p>

+<p align="left">I have worked on projects that include the development of a chatbot built with artificial intelligence, scheduling appointments with Calendary, and audio recording.</p>

+<p align="left">I am currently learning Tailwind to enhance my skills and broaden my knowledge in Frontend, and I am looking to study Nest.js to develop applications in Backend.</p>

 ###

 <div align="center">